mprevorovsky/crossroad/README.md

 ### Queue

-    class eventQueue : mutableCollectionOf<Event>
+    class eventQueue : MutableList<Event>

-The eventQueue component is modelled as a mutable collection of Events.
+The eventQueue component is modelled as a mutable list of Events.

 ### Lights